confluentinc/ksql/documentation/quickstart.rst

 Option 1: Run the data generator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Run the data generator with other arguments.  <TODO: KSQL-205>
+If you are running Docker, there is already a container with the data generator that you can invoke.
+If you are not running Docker, you can download the java data generator <INSERT LINK>.  <TODO: KSQL-205>

    .. sourcecode:: bash